freeseek/mocha/wdl/README.md

 $ sudo mysql --user=root --password=cromwell --execute "CREATE DATABASE cromwell"
 $ (java -XX:MaxRAMPercentage=90 -Dconfig.file=PAPIv2.conf -jar cromwell-XY.jar server &)
 ```
 * If you want to clean temporary files and log files, after you have properly moved all the output files you need, you can delete the workflow executions directory defined as `root` in the `PAPIv2.conf` configuration file.
 Remember that failure to do proper cleanup could cause you to incur unexpected storage costs.
-After making sure there are no active jobs running with the Cromwell server, you can remove the execution directory with the following command:
+After making sure there are no active jobs running with the Cromwell server, you can remove the executions and logs directory with the following command:
 ```
-$ gsutil -m rm -r gs://{google-bucket}/cromwell/cromwell-executions
+$ gsutil -m rm -r gs://{google-bucket}/cromwell/executions gs://{google-bucket}/cromwell/call_logs
 ```
 Notice that either flushing the metadata from the database or removing the workflow executions files will invalidate the cache from previously run tasks

+When running computations over large cohorts, it is <a href="https://cloud.google.com/compute/docs/instances/create-start-preemptible-instance#best_practices">best practice</a> to run the jobs on nights and weekends, as this will increase the chances that preemptible jobs will not be stopped and replaced by a non-preemptible version.
+This will make jobs run both faster and cheaper

 Troubleshooting
 ===============